jygnash/AWS_Cloud_Intro/README.md

 6. Click on your newly created bucket
 7. Under "Overview", click on "Upload"
 8. Click on "Add files" and select the files from "Download" folder of your chromebook
-9. Click Next, Under "Manage public permissions", select "Grant public read access to this object(s)​​"
+9. Click Next, Under "Manage public permissions", select "Grant public read access to this object(s)"
 10. Click Next and Upload
 11. Verify all your files are beign uploaded successfully
 12. Goto "Properties" tab and select "Static website hosting"